 5.16.
-Contractors will agree H&S practices with the Site Manager, on behalf of the Principal/Headteacher before starting work.
-Before work begins, the contractor will provide evidence to the Site Manager that they have completed an adequate risk assessment of all their planned work.
+Contractors will agree Health & Safety practices with the Site Manager, on behalf of the Principal/Headteacher before starting work.
+Before work begins, the contractor will provide evidence to the Site Manager that they have completed an adequate Risk Assessment of all their planned work.
+Contractors must adhere to Construction Design Management (CDM) Regulations.